sillsdev/lfmerge-autosrtests/README.md

 # Automated LfMerge S/R Tests

+NOTE: This project requires Mono 4.x, i.e. the package `mono4-sil` has to be installed!
 ## Restore existing Chorus repos

 The mocked LanguageDepot/Chorus repo is stored in the source tree as a series of